-Note that each interval $([a,a'],k)\in I'(T_v^i)$ is $d$-consecutive but might be $d$-interfering with some other interval $([b,b'],k)\in I'(T_v^i)$.
-Hence, we use the merge-operation as described above to obtain the set $I(T_v^i)$ with only \emph{maximal} $d$-consecutive intervals as follows:
+Note that if $[a,a']$ and $[b,b']$ are $d$-consecutive the resulting intervals in Equation \ref{eq: oplus otimes2} are $d$-consecutive as well.
+Thus, all intervals in $I'(v,i)$ are $d$-consecutive.
+However, the interval from a computed tuple $([a,a'],k)\in I'(v,i)$ might be $d$-interfering with another interval from a tuple $([b,b'],k)$ in this set.
+Therefore, we use the merge-operation as defined above to obtain the set $I(v,i)$, which only contains intervals of \emph{maximal} $d$-consecutive subsets (for each $k$), as follows:

-For cycles, we use the same procedure as before and compute sets $I_j(T_v^i)$ for each configuration $j$.
-We adjust the equations \eqref{eq:Sj-m}-\eqref{eq:Sj-0} in the following way:

-Analogously, we have $I'(T_ {w_0}^k) = \bigcup_{j=1}^{m-1} I'_j(T_{w_0}^k)$.
-The procedure of Algorithm \ref{alg:cactuspoly} is the same as before.
-We compute $I(T_v^i)$ for each node from the leaves to the root.
-If a node $v$ is the start node of a cycle, we use \eqref{eq:polySj-m}-\eqref{eq:polySj-0} to compute the missing partitions from the other configurations.
-With the following two lemmas, we can argue that the computed sets $I(T_v^i)$ are equal to $I(S(T_v^i))$ and thereby prove the correctness of our algorithm.